raspberrypilearning/tree-life-simulator/en/step_7.md

 --- /task ---

-Scientists can sometimes predict when natural disasters will occur, but their timing is not as consistent as in your simulation.
-Add random timing to the **Natural Disaster** sprite.
+Scientists can sometimes predict when natural disasters will occur, though this can be difficult because their timing isn't always clear, unlike in the simulation.
+Now, add random timing to the **Natural Disaster** sprite to make the sprite's appearance unpredictable like in real life.

 --- task ---